-Where possible also check verbally with the patient by ASKING them to state their name and DOB prior to transfusion.
+Where possible also check verbally with the patient by ASKING them to state their surname, first nameand DOB prior to transfusion.
+Checking this information against the wristband is mandatory.

 When unable to check verbally two qualified members of staff must check with the patient ID band.

 If you are in any doubt regarding patient identity and the blood or blood products matching - DO NOT give the blood or blood products.
 Contact blood bank staff urgently to resolve the issues.